perpil/sso-coldstart-benchmark-cdk/README.md

   );
 ```

-This removes the unnecessary SSO provider and others from the credentials provider chain so these packages aren't loaded.
+This removes the unnecessary SSO provider and others from the credentials provider chain so these packages aren't included in the bundle and loaded.

 # Running a coldstart